gwDistSys2021/gwDistSys2021/project/project.md

 ## Milestone 3: Design Document

-> The deadline has been extended until 11:59PM Sunday November 5th.
+> The deadline has been extended until 11:59PM  November 5th.

 The design document should be composed of sections as follows: